-Where the initial requests, rather than stating a firm agreement to pay the fees ultimately determined in accordance with paragraph (f) of this section, place an upper limit on the amount the requesters agree to pay, which upper limit is deemed likely to be lower than the fees estimated to ultimately be due, or where the requesters ask for an estimate of the fees to be charged, the requesters shall be promptly advised of the estimate of fees and asked to agree to pay such amount.
-Where the initial requests include a request for reduction or waiver of fees, the Internal Revenue Service officials responsible for the control of the requested records (or their delegates) will determine whether to grant the requests for reduction or waiver in accordance with paragraph (f) of this section and notify the requesters of their decisions and, if their decisions result in the requesters being liable for all or part of the fees normally due, ask the requesters to agree to pay the amounts so determined.
-The requirements of this subparagraph will not be deemed met until the requesters have explicitly agreed to pay the fees applicable to their requests for records, if any, or have made payment in advance of the fees estimated to be due.
-In addition, requesters are advised that only requests for records which fully comply with the requirements of this subparagraph can be processed in accordance with this section.
-Requesters will be promptly notified in writing of any requirements which have not been met or any additional requirements to be met.
-However, every effort will be made to comply with the requests as written.

-Reasonable description of records; identity and right of the requester. (i)(A) The request for records must describe the records in reasonably sufficient detail to enable the Internal Revenue Service employees who are familiar with the subject area of the request to locate the records without placing an unreasonable burden upon the Internal Revenue Service.
-While no specific formula for a reasonable description of a record can be established, the requirement will generally be satisfied if the requester gives the name, subject matter, location, and years at issue, of the requested records.
-If the request seeks records pertaining to pending litigation, the request should indicate the title of the case, the court in which the case was filed, and the nature of the case.
-However, it is suggested that the person making the request furnish any additional information which will more clearly identify the requested records.
+- (ii) As provided in paragraph (c)(4)(i)(H) of this section, rather than stating a firm agreement to pay the fee ultimately determined in accordance with paragraph (f) of this section or requesting that such fees be reduced or waived, the requester may place an upper limit on the amount the requester agrees to pay.
+If the requester chooses to place an upper limit and the estimated fee is deemed to be greater than the upper limit, or where the requester asks for an estimate of the fee to be charged, the requester shall be promptly advised of the estimate of the fee and asked to agree to pay such amount.
+Where the initial request includes a request for reduction or waiver of the fee, the IRS officials responsible for the control of the requested records (or their delegates) shall determine whether to grant the request for reduction or waiver in accordance with paragraph (f) of this section and notify the requester of their decisions and, if their decisions result in the requester being liable for all or part of the fee normally due, ask the requester to agree to pay the amount so determined.
+The requirements of this paragraph shall not be deemed met until the requester has explicitly agreed to pay the fee applicable to the request for records, if any, or has made payment in advance of the fee estimated to be due.
+If the requester has any outstanding balance of search, review, or duplication fees, the requirements of this paragraph shall not be deemed met until the requester has remitted the outstanding balance due. - (5) Reasonable description of records; identity and right of the requester. (i) The request for records must describe the records in reasonably sufficient detail to enable the IRS employees who are familiar with the subject matter of the request to locate the records without placing an unreasonable burden upon the IRS.
+While no specific formula for a reasonable description of a record can be established, the requirement shall generally be satisfied if the requester gives the name, taxpayer identification number (e.g., social security number or employer identification number), subject matter, location, and years at issue, of the requested records.
+If the request seeks records pertaining to pending litigation, the request shall indicate the title of the case, the court in which the case was filed, and the nature of the case.
+It is suggested that the person making the request furnish any additional information which shall more clearly identify the requested records.
 Where the requester does not reasonably describe the records being sought, the requester shall be afforded an opportunity to refine the request.
-Such opportunity may, where desirable, involve a conference with knowledgeable Internal Revenue Service personnel.
-The reasonable description requirement will not be used by officers or employees of the Internal Revenue as a device for improperly withholding records from the public.
+Such opportunity may involve a conference with knowledgeable IRS personnel at the discretion of the disclosure officer.
+The reasonable description requirement shall not be used by officers or employees of the Internal Revenue as a device for improperly withholding records from the public.